-The Friends of Ludlow Museum provide financial support to educational projects for school children, at the Buttercross Museum and the Resource Centre, and in their schools.
+The Friends of Ludlow Museum provide financial support to educational projects for school children, at the Buttercross Museum and the Collections Centre (formerly known as the Resource Centre), and in their schools.

 The Friends assist in the purchase of artefacts and funding professional conservation of the collections.
 We also take an active role in volunteering, undertaking various projects with professional guidance.

-Between September and April, a programme of lectures covering a wide range of topics is held on the third Monday of the month at the Resource Centre, starting at 7.30pm.
+Between September and April, a programme of lectures covering a wide range of topics is held on the third Monday of the month at the Collections Centre, starting at 7.30pm.

 Click on the links at the top of the page to find out more . . .

 The historic Buttercross is access is either by the narrow staircase off the pedestrianised Church Street or by the lift located within the open space on the ground floor.
 It is now open regularly, 3 days a week 10.00-16.00 (Friday, Saturday and Sunday; special arrangements apply on Bank Holidays)

 For further information on the Buttercross Museum, click here.